checkforh/health-research/README.md

 * **Glycine:** Promotes deeper sleep and offers general, safe health benefits.
 * **Creatine & Whey Protein:** Daily intake, with increased dosage on high-exertion days.
 * **Acetyl-L-Carnitine & Taurine:** Support cognitive function and neuronal health.
+* **N-Acetylcysteine (NAC):** The body requires cysteine to produce glutathione, however, the assimilation of cysteine from foods is low.
 * **Propolis:** Provides benefits associated with honey, but with minimal sugar content.
 * **Methylene Blue:** Aims to enhance metabolic function.